Malicious URL Detection using Machine Learning: A Survey: Machine Learning Algorithms for Malicious URL Detection

 Filter methods usually use a statistical measure to evaluate the suitability of a particular feature.
 Based on this score, a set of features can be selected (and the poor features are filtered out).
 In most cases, this evaluation is done independently (i.e., independent of other features).
 Some popular approaches include the Chi squared test ($\chi^2$) \cite{pan2006anomaly,zhang2014domain} and information gain scores \cite{kolari2006svms,ma2009detecting,toolan2010feature}.

 Wrapper methods try to select the best subset of features, by modeling the feature selection as a search problem.
 Different subsets of features are used to learn a prediction model, and are evaluated based on their performance \cite{khonji2011study,basnet2012feature}. \cite{zhang2016application} use Genetic Algorithms to perform feature selection and divides the features into critical and non-critical.
 The critical features are used as is, while projection of the non-critical features are used to provide supplementary information, instead of being discarded. \cite{zuhair2016feature} adopt a maximum relevance and minimum redundancy criterion to select a robust subset of features.
+Other approaches used more recent sophisticated Grey Wolf Optimization based Rough Set Theory algorithm for feature selection \cite{rajitha2017suspicious}. \cite{chiew2019new} develop a 2-phase Hybrid Ensemble Feature Selection method, where first a cumulative distribution function gradient is exploited to produce primary feature subsets, which are fed into a data perturbation ensemble to obtain the secondary featrue subset.